i-a-n/mac-setup/screenshot-downscaling/README.md

 - Press `shift+cmd+5`, to set the screenshotter shortcut

 ## Bonus
-I set the path to save the screenshots as ~/Desktop/21-day-bin...
-See the `21-day-bin` folder for scripts to automatically clean out the folder every 21 days.
+I set the path to save the screenshots as `~/Desktop/21-day-bin`.
+See the [21-day-bin](https://github.com/i-a-n/mac-setup/tree/master/21-day-bin) folder for instructions on how to automatically clean out the folder every 21 days.